netadr/netadr.github.io/content/blog/a-quick-glimpse-sbz/index.md

 One of the first things logged by the implant during its execution is its version: `Sbz 2.6.1.0 (Lla 4.2)`.

-A list of all decrypted log format strings and other obfuscated strings can be found here [^6].
+A list of all decrypted log format strings and other obfuscated strings from the main binary can be found here [^6].

 ### Loader